srashtipal/Exam-Portal/README.md

 # Exam-Portal
-In this Repository java spring boot code for backend exam portal.
+In this Repository java spring boot code for backend exam portal(Java 8(JavaSE 1.8)).